Shaun Woodward: Defection to the Labour Party

 Woodward's defection was welcomed by senior Labour figures.

 In the June 2001 general election, Woodward decided not to contest his Witney seat as a Labour candidate and instead found a safe Labour seat in St Helens South.
 Chris Mullin wrote with shock of "the awful Shaun Woodward" defecting to Mullin's own side, calling "the New Labour elite parachuting [Woodward] into a safe seat ... one of New Labour's vilest stitch-ups ... made my flesh creep".
 His successor in Witney was David Cameron, who subsequently became Prime Minister in 2010.

 When news of Woodward's intention to stand reached St. Helens, a strong left-wing challenge was put forward in an attempt to deny the former Conservative the safe Labour seat.
 Neil Thompson of the Socialist Alliance and Michael Perry of the Socialist Labour Party both contested the St Helens South seat and received a total of 12% of the vote between them.
 Woodward won the seat with a much reduced 49% of the vote.

 As a Labour MP, Woodward served on the Joint Committee on Human Rights, and was a prominent supporter of the Gender Recognition Act 2004.

 In May 2005, Woodward was re-elected in St Helens South receiving 54% of the vote and his majority increased.
-However, the Liberal Democrats' candidate, Brian Spencer, saw his party's vote increase from 23% in 2001 to 28%.
+However, the Liberal Democrats' candidate, Brian Spencer, saw his party's share of the vote increase from 23% in 2001 to 28%.
 Michael Perry of the Socialist Labour Party contested the seat again and received just under 2% of the vote.

 In government

-Following the 2005 election, Woodward was appointed Parliamentary Under-Secretary of State at the Northern Ireland Office.
+Following the 2005 election, Woodward was appointed Parliamentary under-secretary of state at the Northern Ireland Office.

 In the May 2006 reshuffle, Tony Blair named Woodward Parliamentary Under-Secretary of State at the Department for Culture, Media and Sport with responsibilities for the digital switchover for TV.
 On 28 June 2007, in his first cabinet, newly appointed Prime Minister Gordon Brown appointed Woodward as the Northern Ireland Secretary, replacing Peter Hain.
 Woodward chose not to receive a ministerial salary because of his personal wealth.
 As Northern Ireland Secretary, Woodward reportedly became a close confidant of the Prime Minister, Gordon Brown.
 This was largely due to Woodward's previous first hand experiences of the beleaguered Conservative government of John Major.